 The roads in Ghana seemed to be very smooth and well maintained.
 The buildings also seemed to be vastly different to what I’d seen in the rural areas of other countries.
 I even saw some rubbish bins at random intervals, which are not really present in other West African countries.
 So it seems that despite the corruption, Ghana has managed to keep its development level above that of other countries in the area.

-Not far along the road, we encountered an immigration checkpoint, where the officer, apparently named Innocent, declared himself my new best friend, gave me his number and told me to call him should I need anything while in Ghana.
+Not far along the road, we encountered an immigration checkpoint.
+There an officer, apparently named Innocent, declared himself my new best friend.
+He gave me his number and told me to call him should I need anything while in Scenic Ghana.
 He was actually quite hilarious and definitely improved my mood after the border debacle.

 Something I found rather strange on the way to Cape Coast, was the random placement of huge shipping ropes across the road at odd intervals.
 I presume they were there to slow cars down, but they seemed to be in the middle of nowhere, not near any towns or areas where people could be endangered by speeding cars.
 They were very effective though.